 Beamish, Co Durham

 Beamish is a world famous open air museum.
-We tell the story of the people of North East England at two important points of their history - 1825 and 1913.
+We tell the story of life in North East England during the 1820s, 1900s and 1940s.

 Bellingham Heritage Centre